github/docs/content/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning.md

    > If you are switching to default setup from advanced setup, you will see a warning informing you that default setup will override existing {% data variables.product.prodname_code_scanning %} configurations.
 This warning means default setup will disable the existing workflow file and block any {% data variables.product.prodname_codeql %} analysis API uploads.

 1. Optionally, to view your default setup configuration after enablement, select {% octicon "kebab-horizontal" aria-label="Menu" %}, then click **{% octicon "gear" aria-hidden="true" %} View {% data variables.product.prodname_codeql %} configuration**.

+## Assigning labels to runners

+>[!NOTE]{% data variables.product.prodname_code_scanning_caps %} sees assigned runners when default setup is enabled.
+If a runner is assigned to a repository that is already running default setup, you must disable and re-enable default setup to start using the runner.
+If you add a runner and want to start using it, you can change the configuration manually without needing to disable and re-enable default setup.

+You can also assign self-hosted runners{% ifversion code-scanning-default-setup-customize-labels %} with the default `code-scanning` label, or you can optionally give them custom labels so that individual repositories can use different runners.{% else %}with the `code-scanning` label.{% endif %} For information about assigning labels to self-hosted runners, see "[AUTOTITLE](/actions/hosting-your-own-runners/managing-self-hosted-runners/using-labels-with-self-hosted-runners)."

+{% ifversion code-scanning-default-setup-customize-labels %}

+Specifying custom labels for self-hosted runners is optional.
+Unless you have a specific use case, we recommend that you only assign runners with the default `code-scanning` label.
+For example, you may want to:

+* Assign more powerful self-hosted runners to critical repositories for faster {% data variables.product.prodname_code_scanning %} analysis.
+* Run your {% data variables.product.prodname_code_scanning %} analyses on a particular platform (for example, macOS).
+* Have granular control over the workload for your {% data variables.product.prodname_dotcom %}-hosted runners and self-hosted runners.

+Once you've assigned custom labels to self-hosted runners, your repositories can use those runners for {% data variables.product.prodname_code_scanning %} default setup.
+For more information, see "[Configuring default setup for a repository](#configuring-default-setup-for-a-repository)", earlier in this article.

+You can also use {% data variables.product.prodname_security_configurations %} to assign labels to self-hosted runners for {% data variables.product.prodname_code_scanning %}.
+See "[AUTOTITLE](/code-security/securing-your-organization/meeting-your-specific-security-needs-with-custom-security-configurations/creating-a-custom-security-configuration#creating-a-custom-security-configuration)."

+{% endif %}

+{% ifversion fpt or ghec %}

+### Assigning {% data variables.actions.hosted_runners %}

+To assign a {% data variables.actions.hosted_runner %}, name the runner `code-scanning`.
+This will automatically add the `code-scanning` label to the {% data variables.actions.hosted_runner %}.
+An organization can only have one {% data variables.actions.hosted_runner %} with the `code-scanning` label, and that runner will handle all {% data variables.product.prodname_code_scanning %} jobs from repositories within your organization with access to the runner's group.
+See "[AUTOTITLE](/code-security/code-scanning/managing-your-code-scanning-configuration/configuring-larger-runners-for-default-setup#provisioning-organization-level-larger-runners-for-default-setup)."

+{% endif %}

 ## Next steps